 Sector Relevant Strategic Priorities Short Term Medium Term Long Term chain overall.
 Creative Industries Ensure appropriate support mechanisms are in place to support commercial business growth, including advice and information, access to finance, mentoring, international trade support, and networks Develop and pilot methods to accelerate the growth of digital media in Wales, including a digital development fund to help businesses exploit new market opportunities through emerging digital technologies Undertake a comprehensive mapping study of the creative industries in Wales Establish a broadcasting advisory panel, to ensure Wales derives the maximum economic, social and cultural advantages that can be practically achieved from the public service broadcasters Undertake an independent review of industry education and training to ensure that the requirements of industry are fully understood Map EU and UK funding available to the sector Seek to maximise the impact that public sector procurement has on the creative industries in Wales, including through the development of guidelines for procurement of creative services Support inward investment, including through a strong and economically-focused Wales Screen Commission location service.
 Use Government influence to lever in the maximum European and UK support available for the creative sector in Wales, while ensuring that projects in receipt of funds are of a high quality and aligned with strategic priorities Support the development of physical and digital industry infrastructure in Wales, building upon identified strengths and assets.
 Seek to ensure that Wales offers an exceptional environment for the creation and exploitation of digital creative content with: Full next generation broadband coverage Attractive production locations Specialist business support and funding Skilled, talented personnel Training and education aligned to the needs of business and the digital economy Innovative use of public sector spending to support creative Businesses Ground-breaking projects supported by European funding.
-Materials and Manufacturing Support the manufacturing base in Wales across the value chain through capital and revenue support with the aim of safeguarding existing jobs and assisting opportunities for the creation of new jobs Wales with a graph in Mala and the line to the line of the control of the line of the lin Develop and support capacity building initiatives to underpin the rollout of the sector strategy Exploit new evidence and focus on areas of Promote and encourage a culture of research, development, innovation and design across the manufacturing value chain in Wales Work with companies in Wales and globally to identify opportunities for enhancing the manufacturing supply chain in Wales greatest potential impactMaximise opportunities in the delivery of Improve skill levels to support the journey of companies moving up the value chain Support companies to become more
+Materials and Manufacturing Support the manufacturing base in Wales across the value chain through capital and revenue support with the aim of safeguarding existing jobs and assisting opportunities for the creation of new jobs Develop and support capacity building initiatives to underpin the rollout of the sector strategy Exploit new evidence and focus on areas of greatest potential impact Maximise opportunities in the delivery of Promote and encourage a culture of research, development, innovation and design across the manufacturing value chain in Wales Work with companies in Wales and globally to identify opportunities for enhancing the manufacturing supply chain in Wales Improve skill levels to support the journey of companies moving up the value chain Support companies to become more